City Montessori School: In the news

-City Montessori School (CMS) has garnered media attention for its academic collaborations, controversies, and social initiatives.
+The City Montessori School garnered media attention for its academic collaborations, controversies, and social initiatives.
 In 2013, CMS was designated as Uttar Pradesh's centre for the Scholastic Aptitude Test (SAT), a key requirement for admissions to U.S. universities.

 A significant controversy arose in 2015 when CMS denied admission to 31 students from economically weaker sections (EWS) under the Right to Education Act (RTE).
 The school cited state RTE eligibility criteria, arguing that applicants were either below six years of age (the RTE defines children as aged 6–14), resided beyond a 1 km radius of the campus, or had private schools closer to their homes.
 Ramon Magsaysay Award recipient Sandeep Pandey protested this decision with a hunger strike, but mediation efforts between the school, administration, and activists failed.
 CMS subsequently challenged the state's directive in the Allahabad High Court.
 Following an interim order by the Supreme Court, the school admitted 13 eligible students in compliance with the ruling.

-CMS has also undertaken peace-building efforts during crises, such as promoting communal harmony after the 1992 Ayodhya riots.
+CMS has undertaken peace-building efforts during crises, such as promoting communal harmony after the 1992 Ayodhya riots.
 The school launched the Indo-Pak Children's Pen Friend Project to foster cross-border friendships between Indian and Pakistani students.
 In 2017, CMS students performed yoga at the United Nations Headquarters in New York to mark International Day of Yoga.

 Fee hikes have drawn scrutiny over the years.
 For the 2017–18 academic session, CMS increased fees by 12%, following a 10% hike for most classes and up to 16% for nursery and kindergarten in 2013.

 The school faced criticism in 2011 after a Class 10 student at its Mahanagar branch died by suicide, allegedly due to threats of public shaming by then-principal Nalini Sharad.
 A court ordered legal action against Sharad in 2013, rejecting the initial police inquiry.
 The case remains sub judice, and Sharad retired the same year.

+In August 2018, the parents of a female Class 3 student accused boys at the Aliganj campus molested her over a "Truth and Dare" game.
+Protests followed and the case was solved without any external legal interference.

 In 2023, CMS revised its uniform (including socks and belts) for the first time in 33 years.
 After complaints of overpricing, the school introduced a helpline for parents to verify prices.

 CMS's cultural and academic achievements include hosting the International Children’s Film Festival, organizing an international music concert with artists from 17 countries and 11 Indian states (in collaboration with ABRSM), and students securing distinction in CISCE (Council for the Indian School Certificate Examinations) board exams.

+On November 10, 2025 while playing basketball at CMS's LDA Colony branch, a heavy basketball pole suddenly fell on a student, causing him a serious head injury.
+The approximate weight of the pole was 2 tons.
+The student had a broken skull and serious brain damage as a result.

+Campuses

+CMS has twenty campuses across Lucknow.
+As of 2023, the major campuses were: